 Cumulative realized objective functions.
-Table 13 shows the cumulative values of the realized objective functions for five multivariate SV models under three portfolio strategies.
-Under the minimum-variance strategy and the maximum-return strategy, the MRSV-L1-S model outperforms other models.
-Among MRSV models, the models with leverage outperform the models without leverage, indicating the existence of the leverage effect.
+Table 9 shows the cumulative values of the realized objective functions.
+The MRSV-L1-S model outperforms other models.
+Among MRSV models, the models with leverage outperform the models without leverage, indicating the existence and the importance of the leverage effect.
+If we assume the constant mean for y_t , the performance becomes poor in this prediction period, which implies that the random walk process is more flexible to describe the dynamics of the mean of the return vector.
 MRSV-L2-C model outperforms MRSV-L1-C model, but its performance is not as good as that of MRSV-L1-S model.
-We could improve the performance of the MRSV models using Cholesky decomposition by changing the order of the assets or increasing the number of non-zero columns of $\Lambda$ , but it is more efficient to use the spectral decomposition to compute $\mathbf{R}t^{-1/2}$ .
-Under the mean-variance strategy, MSV model outperforms other competing models, but this is because $\gamma$ is relatively large (i.e., $\hat{\mathbf{w}}t$ becomes very small) and most of the weights are allocated to the risk free asset whose weight is $1 - \hat{\mathbf{w}}t' \mathbf{1}p$ .
-The time series plots of the cumulative realized objective functions of five models are also shown in Figure 6.
+We could improve the performance of the MRSV models using Cholesky decomposition by changing the order of the assets or increasing the number of non-zero columns of Λ , but it is more efficient to use the spectral decomposition to compute $\mathbf{R}t^{-1/2}$.
+Finally, in comparison with the DCC-GARCH model and equally the weighted model, we found the classes of MSV and MRSV models perform much better.